 To the extent that we need to convert U.S. dollars into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
 Conversely, if we decide to convert Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amounts available to us.
+In addition, a significant depreciation of the Renminbi against the U.S. dollar may significantly reduce the U.S. dollar equivalent of our earnings or losses.

-As of December 31, 2020, we had Renminbi-denominated cash and cash equivalents of RMB93.5 million.
-We estimate that a 10% appreciation or depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 31, 2020 would result in a change of our holding U.S. dollar equivalents of US\$1.3 million for cash and cash equivalents.
+As of December 31, 2022, we had Renminbi-denominated cash and cash equivalents of RMB94.3 million.
+We estimate that a 10% appreciation or depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 30, 2021 would result in a change of our holding U.S. dollar equivalents of US\$1.4 million for cash and cash equivalents.